-OTX-TP
+OTX-TP (travoprost insert)

-Our second product candidate, OTX-TP, incorporates travoprost, an FDA-approved prostaglandin analog that reduces elevated intraocular pressure, or IOP, as its active pharmaceutical ingredient, into a hydrogel-based drug-eluting intracanalicular insert.
+Our second product candidate, OTX-TP, incorporates travoprost, an FDA-approved prostaglandin analog that reduces elevated IOP as its active pharmaceutical ingredient, into a hydrogel-based drug-eluting intracanalicular insert.
 OTX-TP is being developed as a treatment for glaucoma and ocular hypertension.
 We reported topline results from a Phase 2b clinical trial for this indication in October 2015.
 We completed an End-of-Phase 2 review with the FDA in April 2016 and initiated the first of two Phase 3 clinical trials of OTX-TP in September 2016.
-We expect each of the two Phase 3 trials to enroll approximately 550 patients at 50 sites in the United States.
-Based on the feedback from the FDA, the Phase 3 clinical trial design will include an OTX-TP treatment arm and a placebo-controlled comparator arm that will use a non-drug eluting hydrogel-based intracanalicular insert.
-There will not be a requirement for either a timolol comparator or a validation arm.
-No eye drops, placebo or active, will be administered in either the OTX-TP treatment arm or the placebo-controlled arm.
-The primary efficacy endpoint will be superiority in the reduction of IOP from baseline in the OTX-TP treatment arm compared to the placebo arm at three diurnal time points at each of three measurement dates, including 2 weeks, 6 weeks and 12 weeks.
-We expect that the FDA will require that OTX-TP show both a statistically superior reduction of intraocular pressure, when compared to the placebo, as a primary efficacy endpoint, and a clinically meaningful reduction of intraocular pressure in the absolute prior to granting marketing approval.
+We have enrolled approximately 60% of the target patient enrollment for this trial as of January 15, 2018.
+We expect topline efficacy data from the first Phase 3 clinical trial in the second half of 2018.
+We may determine to discuss the results of this first Phase 3 clinical trial with the FDA prior to initiating a second Phase 3 clinical trial.